rackerlabs/riss/representation-design/account-and-device-references.md

 ## Problem

-It is desirable to reference Accounts and Devices in representations by by identifier (rather than URL).
+It is desirable to reference Accounts and Devices in representations by identifier (rather than URL).
 How should those identifiers be represented.

 ## Guidelines